undertheseanlp/underthesea/datasets/UD_Vietnamese-COL/README.md

 # Vietnamese NLP Dataset for Continual Learning

-A challenge for Vietnamese NLP Continual Learning
+A challenge for Vietnamese NLP Continual Learning.

-In the past, underthesea team is only focused on tuning model.
-In this project, we create a simple challenge for ourselves to build a continuous learning NLP system.
+In the past, Underthesea has mainly focused on tuning model.
+With this project, we create a simple challenge for ourselves to build a continuous learning NLP system.

-The August 2021 Challenges are [part-of-speech tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging) and [dependency parsing](https://universaldependencies.org/).
+The August 2021 Challenges include [part-of-speech tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging) and [dependency parsing](https://universaldependencies.org/).

 Three levels of sentence: